 c 1850 – For his retirement he bought Harefield House with a small amount of land, a house and cottage and also land at Wild Carr and Stockplain with their houses.
 His wife was Nancy.
 Their second son, William, born in 1819, went to Bradford as a wool sorter became a worsted manufacturer, made his fortune and became a director of the Bradford Banking Company.
 He retired early in his late forties and married Annie Hodgson, who was 20 years his junior.
 They came back and took over the house.
 They had 6 sons and 2 daughters, all born in Pateley.
 He enlarged the house considerably.

 1871 – The staff the staff of the house consisted of a cook, housemaid, 2 nurses and a coachman.
 He played a prominent part in local affairs, and became the first MP for the Ripon division when it was formed in 1855 for the Liberals.
 He died in 1905.
 His family left on his death.
 His daughter, Gertrude Elizabeth Illingworth, restored old St. Mary’s Church in his memory.
-If the owner lives with a fair range, inquire whether or not you can take place in addition to opt for lace wedding dresses up by yourself in addition to try the idea about before you decide to obtain the idea.
+If the owner lives with a fair range, inquire whether or not you can take place in addition to try the idea.
 If the owner lives too much out in addition to you should go placed, find out whether or not you’ll be able to return the idea in case you aren’t completely happy once you’ve attempted the idea about.

 1912 – W.S.
 Broader, who also owned the Crown hotel, was running it as a private hotel.